Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-Single vehicles are by far the most fatal accidents in Colorado, with factors like rollovers and roadway departures being some of the biggest contributors.
+Single vehicles are the most fatal accidents in Colorado, with factors like rollovers and roadway departures being some of the most significant contributors.

 Fatalities Involving Speeding by County

-To see which counties face the most fatalities due to speeding, take a look at this table.
+To see which counties face the most fatalities due to speeding, look at this table.

 NHTSA Colorado Fatalities by County Involving Speeding